adolfoeliazat/Expressify_me/README.md

 # Expressify_me
-An Android App which sets appropriate face emoji based on your current expression
+An Android App which sets appropriate faces and emoji based on your current expression